AshampooSystems/boden/docs/docs/guides/extending/wrap_java_class.md

 using MyJavaClass = BaseMyJavaClass<>;
 ```

-In the first highlighted line we change MyJavaClass to be a template class taking a ```const char*```
-so we can override the java class name.
-As a convenience we set the original name as a default argument.
+In the first highlighted line you change MyJavaClass to be a template class taking a ```const char*``` so you can override the Java class name.
+For convenience, we set the original name as a default argument.

-In the second line we've changed the class name to ```BaseMyJavaClass``` this again is for convenience.
-In the end we create a ```using``` declaration so our code can continue to use ```MyJavaClass```.
+In the second line you change the class name to ```BaseMyJavaClass```.
+This again is for convenience.
+In the end we create a ```using``` declaration so our code can continue to use ```MyJavaClass``` as a class name.

-Now just as before we can create a new class that derives from BaseMyJavaClass:
+Now, just as before, you can create a new class that derives from `BaseMyJavaClass`:

 ```C++
 constexpr const char kDerivedJavaClassName[] = "io/mycompany/DervivedJavaClass";